Norecipes - Elevating Everyday Meals

 From Silicon Valley to Saucepans

-Before I turned to food full-time, I worked in tech, including a stint at Netflix back when DVDs came in the mail.
-I loved building things, but I missed making things with my hands.
-That pull toward tangible, creative work eventually led me to pivot to food.
+Before pivoting to food, I worked in tech, including a stint at Netflix (back when DVDs came by mail).
+I loved building new things, but I missed making them with my hands.
+That pull toward tangible, creative work led me back to food.
+One lesson I carry with me from this time is to test everything iteratively.
+I test, tweak, and refine all of my recipes until they're consistent and reliable, offering big flavor with minimal effort.

 Why "No Recipes"?